thirtythreeforty/lessspace.vim/README.md

     let g:lessspace_blacklist = ['python']

 (Previously, the whitelist had to be specified as a regex string.
-If you are using this form, it will continue to work, but you should update to the list-based method.)
+If you are using this form, you should update to the list-based method, as this will be removed soon.)

 ## License